jrburke/require-hm/README.md

     //This is not supported:
     import "Bar.js" as Bar;

+2) cyclical import * not supported.

+Circular references that do import * on each other will not work.

-2) Using identifiers for "inline modules" is not supported:
+3) Using identifiers for "inline modules" is not supported:

     module Bar {}